Demographics of Equatorial Guinea: Ethnic groups

-Peoples considered as natives
+Native ethnic groups

 The majority of the people of Equatorial Guinea are of Niger-Congo origin.
 The largest ethnic group, the Fang, are indigenous to the mainland, but substantial migration to Bioko Island has resulted in Fang dominance over the earlier Bubi inhabitants.
 The Fang constitute 80% of the population and are themselves divided into 67 clans.
 Those in the northern part of Rio Muni speak Fang-Ntumu, while those in the south speak Fang-Okah; the two dialects are mutually unintelligible.
 The Bubi, who constitute 15% of the population, are indigenous to Bioko Island.

 In addition, there are coastal ethnic groups, collectively referred to as Ndowe or Playeros ("Beach People" in Spanish): Combes, Bujebas, Balengues and Bengas on the mainland and small islands and a Fernandino community of Krio descended people on Bioko.
 Together, these groups compose 5% of the population.

 Two small groups of Pygmies also inhabit the country, the Beyele and the Bokuign, the former being located in the Altos de Nsork region.
 Their population is dwindling, them being subjected to heavy pressure from their neighbours, who don't even consider them as human.

-8,800 black and white mixed race people, named Fernandino peoples, also live in Equatorial Guinea.
-The Asian Africans, the Fernandino peoples and the White Africans represent 10% of the total population of Equatorial Guinea.